-- Accessible (minimising the use of jargon and ensuring accessible presentation of evidence). - Clear (a clear and crystallised narrative for the main organisational report, with supporting evidence available elsewhere). - Contextualised rating, which does not simply provide a number in isolation, but which grounds this in an evidence-based narrative of organisational change.
+- Accessible (minimising the use of jargon and ensuring accessible presentation of evidence). - Clear (a clear and crystallised narrative for the main organisational report, with supporting evidence available elsewhere). - Contexualised (rating does not simply indicate a number in isolation but is based on an evidence-based narrative of organisational change).